carbon-language/carbon-lang/clang/docs/analyzer/developer-docs/DebugChecks.rst

 - debug.DumpLiveVars: Show the results of live variable analysis for each top-level function being analyzed.

-- debug.DumpLiveStmts: Show the results of live statement analysis for each top-level function being analyzed.
+- debug.DumpLiveExprs: Show the results of live expression analysis for each top-level function being analyzed.

 - debug.ViewExplodedGraph: Show the Exploded Graphs generated for the